|

-Many hummingbirds spend the winter in Central America or Mexico, and migrate north to their breeding grounds in the southern U.S. and western states as early as February, and to areas further north later in the spring.
+Many hummingbirds spend the winter in Central America or Mexico, and migrate north to their breeding grounds in the southern United States and western states as early as February, and to areas further north into Canada later in the spring.
 The first arrivals in spring are usually males.

-Some, however, do not migrate, in areas like California and the upper Pacific coast.
+Some, however, do not migrate, in areas like California and the upper Pacific coast, and the countries of Central America and South America.

 Although there are differing views in the birding community as to what triggers the start of migration, it is generally thought that hummingbirds sense changes in daylight duration, and changes in the abundance of flowers, nectar and insects.
 Instinct also plays a role in making the decision to migrate.